zer0cache/matic-docs/docs/validate/polygon-basics/what-is-polygon.md

 ### Node setup

+There are basically two ways of running a Validator Node at Polygon, with Ansible or from Binaries.
+You can check how to it with the links below:

 * [Run a Validator Node with Ansible](/docs/validate/validate/run-validator-ansible)
 * [Run a Validator Node from Binaries](/docs/validate/validate/run-validator-binaries)

 ### Staking operations

+Check how the staking process is carried out for the validator and delegator profiles:

 * [Validator Staking Operations](docs/validate/validate/validator-staking-operations)
 * [Delegate](/docs/validate/delegate)